 1.Use the outside scholarship to fund the purchase of a new computer.
 Brown will allow you to use an outside scholarship one-time during your four years to purchase a computer.
 This first year may be a good time to take advantage of this opportunity and make the most of your outside scholarship award.
 Simply provide our office with a copy of the computer purchase receipt.

-2. Consider asking the scholarship agency to defer the scholarship in excess of your loan award until a later year.
+2. Consider asking the scholarship agency to defer the scholarship in excess of your summer earnings expectation until a later year.
 This will allow you to use the scholarship to replace the academic year work expectation you will likely have as a sophomore, junior and senior.